 The good news is that if you have toe nail attachments, it may be easier to upgrade to hurricane clips than you might realize.
 It may just require an additional nail.

-Some companies, like Third Nail Truss Mitigation and Hurricane Retrofit and Maximum Solutions in Florida, specialize in retrofitting older homes to adhere to current wind mitigation standards.
+Some companies, like LGT Restoration Services, Inc. and Maximum Solutions in Florida, specialize in retrofitting older homes to adhere to current wind mitigation standards.
 They offer easy updates from dual nail roof truss straps systems with a third nail.

 Third Nail can work on most exteriors for hurricane strap retrofits, whether your home has aluminum, vinyl, metal, or wood siding.
 They specialize in servicing the southern half of Florida.
 Maximum Solutions operates throughout the state.

 You want to make sure to use a company whose contractors are are insured and licensed.
 That’s often the best way to make sure your roof-to-wall attachments are updated correctly so you can qualify for wind mitigation savings.

 There are several reputable companies throughout Florida that offer this upgrade.
 When searching for other companies, do your research and make sure contractors are properly licensed.

 How much does hurricane clip retrofitting cost?

 Retrofitting costs for most homes range from at $850 to $1,350, which includes a wind mitigation inspection (these usually cost about $100).
 Your exact cost depends on the company you use, whether the retrofit can be done in your attic, the retrofitting upgrade you choose, and your home’s square footage.